 What Is Retinal Artery Occlusion?

 The blood vessels that feed the retina run like the branches of a tree.
-An abrupt blockage of blood flow (ischemia) halts proper retinal functioning, which results in visual impairment.
+An abrupt blockage of blood flow to the retina (ischemia) halts proper retinal functioning, which results in visual impairment.
 Depending on the extent and location of the retina affected, the loss of vision may be relatively mild or very severe.
 This problem is analogous to a “stroke” of the eye.

 What Treatment is Available for Retinal Artery Occlusion?